 The University of Guelph protects its visual identity through registration under the Canada Trademarks Act.
 No person may use any trademark identical to, or confusingly similar with, the trademarks and official marks identified in this document without written approval from the University of Guelph.
-To submit a request, contact the Assistant Vice-President ( Communications & Public Affairs).
+To submit a request, contact the Assistant Vice-President ( Communications & Marketing).

 Policies and recommendations contained in this guide apply to all departments and divisions of the University of Guelph and external organizations that are approved users of University trademarks and logotypes.
-All inquiries should be directed to the Department of Communications and Public Affairs.
+All inquiries should be directed to the Department of Communications and Marketing.

 Use of the Cornerstone/Identifier on the World Wide Web is restricted to University of Guelph departments and approved external organizations.
 Detailed design information is available in U of G Web Design Guidelines.